 Employee relocation to South Korea is possible through a special category of visa, namely the D permit.
 The procedure is not complicated, however, it requires attention from both the employer and the workers, as there are certain formalities to complete.

 Below, our local specialists explain the main procedure related to personnel relocation to South Korea.
-Since the process is usually employed by foreign companies, we are at your disposal with support in intra-company transfers and company formation services in Korea.
+Since the process is usually employed by foreign companies, we are at your disposal with support for intra-company transfers and opening a company in Korea.

 Employee relocation to Korea – Procedure

 Personnel relocation to South Korea implies applying for a D-7 visa or intra-company transfer permit.
 The applicant, namely the worker to be transferred, must apply for the visa in person at the South Korean embassy or consulate in his home country or the state he/she currently works in.

 Applicants who already possess a certificate of visa issuance or certification number of visa issuance need to submit:

 - the application form;